 Geothermal, or ground-source heat pump systems, rely on pipes laid either horizontally or vertically in the ground to act as the heat source or sink, while air-source heat pumps, as the name suggests, use the air.
 Further, air-source heat pumps can either be whole-house systems that use ductwork to provide hot or cold air throughout the house or split systems that rely on individual units called heads to blow cold or hot air into a room.

 Sometimes Heat Pumps are called a "renewable" form of heating and cooling, what does that really mean?

-It is true that Heat Pumps are often referred to as renewable heating and cooling.
-The carbon impact of Heat Pumps depends entirely on where the electricity used to power it comes from.
+It is true that heat pumps are often referred to as renewable heating and cooling.
+The carbon impact of heat pumps depends entirely on where the electricity used to power it comes from.
 This technology does not require the combustion of fossil fuels in order to function.
-If you power your heat pump with home solar, for example, you can have a entirely net zero emissions for your system.
+If you power your heat pump with home solar, for example, you can have entirely net-zero emissions for your system.